jonly03/google-doodles-proxy/README.md

-## Simple Google Doodles Proxy Server
+## Simple Google Doodles `node.js` & `ExpressJS` Proxy Server

 This is a simple google doodles proxy server that was motivated by the `No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.` error.

-When I made the [Today in Google Doodles history](https://jonly03.github.io/today-in-google-doodles-history/), I was making requests to the `https://www.google.com/doodles/json/:year/:month` Google API.
+When I made the [Today in Google Doodles history](https://jonly03.github.io/today-in-google-doodles-history/), I was making `ajax` requests to the `https://www.google.com/doodles/json/:year/:month` Google API.

 After observing the networks requests that `https://www.google.com/doodles` makes to fetch their doodles, I figured out that that's where they were sending their requests.